 DeLaurenti is a great option if you need to stock your pantry, especially if you want to cook some great pasta.
 This Italian market is offering same-day delivery service for almost every product in their store as well as wine from their bottle shop.
 Check out their website to browse through the available items and place your order.

-This Pike Place Market bakery will now deliver a bunch of their baked goods, including their meat piroshky and sweets like apple turnovers and poppy seed cinnamon rolls.
+This Pike Place Market bakery will now offer in-house delivery for their baked goods for the first time, including their meat piroshky and sweets like apple turnovers and poppy seed cinnamon rolls.
 Follow this link to order.

 This bagel pop-up usually operates out of Cortina, but now they’re offering delivery with 48-hours notice.
 Order on their website.